hesco/hesco-weave/README.md

     # by $docker_hosts_weave_dhcp[n]['ip']
     weave::docker_host_weave_ip: '10.0.0.1/16'

+## The base weave:: defined types and classes

+This module includes several private classes used to manage the initial installation configuration and launching of the weave SDN router (in a docker container), as well as the docker daemon if that is not already present.
+But as a module consumer you really only need to know about this one class:

+    include weave

-## use weave::run type to configure containers
+### use weave::run type to configure containers

 Originally this module exposed this defined type to wrap the `weave run` command which runs a container given an image.
 Its five required arguments seemed a bit